benb116/Gone-Phishing/Readme.md

 Benb116's Phishing app for Mac
 ==========================

-This is an phishing app that I wrote.
+This is a phishing app that I wrote.
 It is written in applescript, which is important because it shows that  potentially harmful tools can be written using a simple language and relatively limited programming knowledge.
 It is small and works on macs, whose users often don't worry about malware on their computers.
 This makes the app more effective, especially when disguised as a music file or photo.

 **Here's what it does:**